NSS-Data-Instructional-Stuff/data-engineering/labs/lab-11.2/README.md

 Do not start the devtunnel server only start the host.
 Make sure it is started to listen on the same port that your api is on.

 ### Part 4
 Create a call back in stripe and simulate the webhook.
 You can find out how to do this in the stripe documentation.
-Print the call back to the terminal to verifyh that you are recieving it locally.
+Print the call back to the terminal to verify that you are recieving it locally.